 • Other resources – the Ashdown club, Worthing: 01903 528607; Kangaroos, haywards heath: 01444 459108; PAcSO, chichester: 01243 533353; Springboard Project, crawley: 01293 531963, horsham: 01403 218888.

 • Making Sense of it All – our handy parent/carer guide contains information and advice on benefits, support for your child at school, getting help from social services and accessing social & leisure activities – www.reachingfamilies.org.uk.

-• Disability living allowance (DLA) – your child may qualify for DLA, a state benefit that will help with their care.
-For more visit www.gov.uk and search for ‘DLA’.
+• Disability Living Allowance (DLA) – your child may qualify for DLA, a state benefit that will help with their care.
+For further information visit www.gov.uk/dla-disability-living-allowancebenefit/overview.

-• West Sussex Local Offer – go to https://westsussex.local-offer.org and search for ‘ADHD’.
+• West Sussex Local Offer – go to https://westsussex.local-offer.org and search for ‘Muscular dystrophy’.